Atlas Timestamping

 |---|---|---|---|

-| Peer Witnessing | Atlas network witnesses | Seconds | Trust allocations, governance cycle anchoring, routine envelopes. |
+| Peer Witnessing | Atlas network witnesses | Seconds | Trust allocations, snapshot anchoring, routine envelopes. |

 | Bitcoin Anchoring | Bitcoin PoW (trust-minimized) | ~1 hour (block confirmation) | Legislation documents, critical governance events, dispute resolution, long-term archival proof. |